immarisabel/Object-Oriented-Programming-Dynamic-Notes-OOP/README.md

 - :heavy_check_mark: __this is fieldFour__ (validation from SuperClass)
 - :x: __fieldFiveFS__ is not accessible via the create object because it is static inside it's Class.
 Even if this MAIN method is static, it is still protected.

--Hierarchy from leats strict to most strict is as follow:
+- Hierarchy from leats strict to most strict is as follow:
-- -public
+    --public
-- -private
+    --private
-- -final
+    --final
-- -static
+    --static

 :warning: DIFFERENCE OF STATIC VS FINAL